-The Board will have a majority of independent directors, subject to any exceptions permitted by the applicable listing standards of the stock exchange that lists the Company's capital stock (the "Exchange").
+The Board will have a majority of independent directors, subject to any exceptions permitted by the applicable listing standards of the New York Stock Exchange (the "Exchange").
 To determine independence, the Board will consider the definition of independence in the applicable listing standards, and other factors that will contribute to effective oversight and decision-making.